 What Effect Does Rounding Have on Stored Time Information?

 None, clock in and clock out data is still stored to the nearest second, the rounding takes effect when you run a report.
 In fact, you can now generate reports and suppress the rounding so you can view your raw time information.
 To do this all you need to do is check the Turn Off Rounding checkbox on the Report Configuration screen.

 Why Would you use Time Rounding?

 To comply with either your workplace payroll rules or government payroll regulations.
 A lot of workplaces have a minimum amount of payable overtime, so rounding can be easily used to prevent employees accumulating small amounts of overtime by clocking in slightly early, or clocking out slightly late.
 Another reason could be to allow for some leeway in clocking in or out, clearly not everyone can clock in exactly on time so time rounding allows for this.
 For example, Californian labor law allows for some leeway in rounding of time, allowing employers to not pay overtime for employees who clock in slightly early or out slightly late (provided they are not actually working of course).
-For more information on this take a look at the Department of Labor Website.

 That about sums it all up, if you have any questions, as always post a comment or email us.